Custom 360: This camera should cost $6,500. Here’s how I built it for a fraction of that price.

 The Oculus Connect 2 conference for virtual reality developers in September gave Oculus the chance to announce a number of surprise partnerships.
 They also showed off some fresh content, new demos as well as new talks.
 But without a doubt, the most anticipated talk was given by the legendary John Carmack, whose résumé includes everything from laying the groundwork for every first-person shooter in existence to being a rocket scientist CEO.

-As a newcomer in the cinematic Virtual Reality (VR) field, I was rather surprised to hear Carmack come out in favor of a 180 degree 2-camera, wide-angle stereoscopic video rig, as opposed to the 3D 360 degree format.
-Clearly 360 videos which encompass your entire view will offer a greater level of immersion.
-Why was Carmack in favor of a lesser format?
+As a newcomer in the cinematic Virtual Reality (VR) field, I was rather surprised to hear Carmack come out in favour of a 180 degree 2-camera, wide-angle stereoscopic video rig, as opposed to the 3D 360-degree format.
+Clearly, 360 videos which encompass your entire view will offer a greater level of immersion.
+Why was Carmack in favour of a lesser format?

 See Carmack’s talk on cameras here:

 Apart from the obvious problems of stitching videos seamlessly, Carmack goes on to explain that today’s hardware decoders only allow for 4k video at 30fps to be played with a reasonable bit rate, which you can stretch around a 360 sphere for a monoscopic 2D 360 video of acceptable quality (watch the video linked above for more information on this).
 And while this works ‘okay’ for scenic captures, the problem arises when 30fps video is simply too slow for fast-paced action sequences.
 Because, contrary to the film industry standard of using only 24fps, in the world of VR experiences, higher fps does in fact translate to a more comfortable viewing experience.